maikel233/X-HOOK-Loader/README.md

 The loader:

-I used this loader for a very long time *YEARS*.
-The code isn't clean and is quite ugly.
+I used this loader for a very long time It's fud but The code is quite a mass.
 It's using MYBB and mysql tables to login and retrieve the detections/game list.

 ![alt text](https://i.gyazo.com/49540107ab925e4928e700bbfca22b12.png)